 The Life of Benvenuto Cellini written by Himself - Translation by John Addington Symonds - 1906

-Etruscan metalwork was greatly advanced and some bronze pieces, in particular mirrors, were highly requested and have been found in many locations, including England.
+Etruscan metalwork was greatly advanced (see also some exhibits at the Museum of Civitavecchia and at that of Grosseto) and some bronze pieces, in particular mirrors, were highly requested and have been found in many locations, including England.

 The very large majority of exhibits at the Museum come from tombs or are otherwise related to funerary practices.
 A rare work of art associated to an Etruscan temple was found in 1938 at Pianoro di Civita, the site of the ancient town, east of the medieval one.
 It was one of two terracotta reliefs portraying two winged horses drawing a chariot (that with the chariot itself is lost).
 It was broken into many pieces and it was painted.
 It was placed in the tympanum of the temple, of which only the base has been identified.
 It is known as Ara della Regina (Altar of the Queen) because the goddess to whom it was dedicated is yet to be identified.
 The Etruscans who lived in Rome built a small temple decorated with terracotta reliefs and statues at the foot of Campidoglio.